 The opportunities in BSV for business and technology are many and varied, and there’s never been a better time to learn more about them.
 Fortunately, the CoinGeek Conference is fast approaching, one of the highlight events in the annual Bitcoin calendar.

-This year’s event is broadcasting online over June 8-10, bringing together some of the most highly respected speakers in the industry.
-The event is free to take part, and is aimed at those who are interested in learning about the technology and its capabilities, whether that’s as a developer, an entrepreneur or a corporate executive.
-Even just for the academic interest, learning more about how the BSV enterprise blockchain is changing the future of business and commerce can provide invaluable insights into the next big tech revolution.
+This year’s event is live from New York City and online over October 5- 7, bringing together some of the most highly respected speakers in the industry.
+The event is aimed at those who are interested in learning about the technology and its capabilities, whether that’s as a developer, an entrepreneur or a corporate executive.
+Even for the academic interest, learning more about how the BSV enterprise blockchain is changing the future of business and commerce can provide invaluable insights into the next big tech revolution.

-The highlight of the event is a keynote speech from the creator of Bitcoin himself, Dr. Craig S. Wright.
-The author of the original Satoshi Nakamoto whitepaper, Dr. Wright is arguably the most highly respected voice in the Bitcoin SV ecosystem, contributing a wealth of knowledge on both the technology and its practical use cases, today and in the future.
+The highlight of the event is a keynote speech from the creator of Bitcoin himself, Dr. Craig S. Wright, who is a contributing a wealth of knowledge on both the technology and its practical use cases, today and in the future.